StatCan/aaw/docs/en/3-Pipelines/Kubeflow-Pipelines.md

   container

-To tell Kubeflow Pipelines how to use this image, we define our average _component_ through a ContainerOp which tells Kubeflow our image's API.
-The ContainerOp instance sets the docker image location, how to pass arguments to it, and what outputs to pull from the container.
-To actually use these ContainerOp's in our pipeline, we build factory functions like `average_op` (as we'll probably want more than just one average _component_).
+To tell Kubeflow Pipelines how to use this image, we define our average _component_ through a `ContainerOp` which tells Kubeflow our image's API.
+The `ContainerOp` instance sets the docker image location, how to pass arguments to it, and what outputs to pull from the container.
+To actually use these `ContainerOp`'s in our pipeline, we build factory functions like `average_op` (as we'll probably want more than just one average _component_).

 ```python
 from kfp import dsl